Dark matter searches with cosmic antideuterons: status and perspectives: Conclusions

 Finally, we have used our improved predictions to provide updated estimates of the reaching capabilities for AMS-02 and GAPS, compatible with the current constraints imposed by the antiprotons measurements of PAMELA.
 After the antiproton bound is applied, prospects of detection of up to about 15 events in GAPS LDB+ and AMS-02 missions are found, depending on the DM mass, annihilation rate and production channel from one side, and on the coalescence process, galactic and solar transport parameters on the other.

 \acknowledgments

 We wish to warmly thank R. Battiston, F. Donato, F.~Giovacchini, D.~Grasso, C. Hailey, D. Maurin, M. Regis and P. Salati for insightful discussions.
+We thank M. Korsmeier for pointing out some typos and an inconsistency in the ``old'' coalescence model that have been fixed in this version.
 N.F. and A.V. acknowledge the Research Grant funded by the Istituto Nazionale di Fisica Nucleare within the {\sl Astroparticle Physics Project} (INFN grant code: FA51).
 N.F. and A.V. acknowledge support of the {\sl Strategic Research Grant} jointly funded by the University of Torino and Compagnia di San Paolo (grant Unito-CSP 2010-2012 entitled {\sl Origin and Detection of Galactic and Extragalactic Cosmic Rays}).
 N.F. acknowledges support of the spanish MICINN Consolider Ingenio 2010 Programme under grant MULTIDARK CSD2009--00064.
 LM acknowledges support from the Alexander von Humboldt foundation and partial support from the European Union FP7 ITN INVISIBLES (Marie Curie Actions, PITN-GA-2011-289442).